Price of gas in New Jersey is going up due to tax hike

 If collections don't meet the needed level, the tax is adjusted.

-When quarantine hit New Jersey's gas consumption dropped, and this summer we learned the tax would be adjusted in October.
+When quarantine hit, New Jersey's gas consumption dropped.
+This summer we learned the tax would be adjusted in October.

 Drivers are not happy.